-About the Center For Computer Art and Animation
+About the Center for New Art

-The Center for Computer Art and Animation is a regional center for the investigation of new media in the fine and applied arts and humanities.
+The Center for New Art is a regional center for the investigation of new media in the fine and applied arts and humanities.
 It is a resource for students, faculty, professional artists, and art educators in the region.
 It will also serve the region with development programs.
 The Center will study aspects of the use of technology in the arts.
 It is an open forum where makers, thinkers and doers will present their work through lecture, workshop, practicum, symposia and exhibition.

 For more information about the Center For New Art, please contact Michael Rees.